tedneward/Azgaarnoth/Classes/Wizard.md

 * A spellbook

 ## Spellcasting
+*1st-level wizard feature*

 As a student of arcane magic, you have a spellbook containing spells that show the first glimmerings of your true power.

 ### Cantrips
 At 1st level, you know three cantrips of your choice from the wizard spell list.
 You learn additional wizard cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Wizard table.

 ### Cantrip Versatility
-Whenever you gain a level in this class, you can replace one cantrip you learned from this Spellcasting feature with another cantrip from the wizard spell list.
+Whenever you gain a level in this class, you can replace one cantrip you learned from this Spellcasting with another cantrip from the wizard spell list.  feature

 ### Spellbook
 At 1st level, you have a spellbook containing six 1st-level wizard spells of your choice.